fallonda/simpsons_space_invaders/README.md

 Prerequisite is to have python (>= 3.9) installed.
 ```
-# Advised to run in a virtualenv
+# Advised to run in a virtualenv.
+# When in the project directory.
 pip install -r requirements.txt
 ```